gkjgh/pacapt/README.md

 dir: must be the same as MIP.

 ## about MIP
-This is a tool for find out top packages and check out dependcies. "top" means the package is not required by any other packages.
-It should be manually installed, otherswise should be automaticly installed.
-So after correct the "Installed Reason", administrator can purge the whole tree with "pacman -Rns" without any leaves (trash) packages.
+This is a tool for finding out top packages and checking out dependcies. "top" means the package is not required by any other packages.
+Top and base packages should be manually installed, otherswise should be automaticly installed.
+So after correct the "Installed Reason", which can be seen with "pacman -Qi", administrator can purge the whole tree with "pacman -Rns" without any leaves (trash) packages.

+Parameter ex for showing automaticly installed recommends packages and base packages.<br/>
+Example:<br/>
+\# ~/bin/MIP ex > mip<br/>
+\# vim mip<br/>
+\# sudo apt-mark auto ${pkgs_should_be_auto_in_mip_file}<br/>
+\# sudo pacman -Rns ${top_pkg_you_want_to_purge_recursively}